djeada/Statistics-Notes/notes/probability_distributions/intro/central_limit_theorem.md

 Consider a scenario where the heights of a certain plant species are normally distributed, with a mean of 15 cm and a standard deviation of 3 cm.
 We analyze random samples of different sizes.

-1. **Sample Size of 16 Plants**:
+#### Sample Size of 16 Plants
-   - **Problem**: Estimate the probability of the sample mean height being between 14 and 16 cm.
+Estimate the probability of the sample mean height being between 14 and 16 cm.

-   - **Estimated Solution Using CLT**: The CLT suggests that the sample mean will be approximately normally distributed.
+The CLT suggests that the sample mean will be approximately normally distributed.
 The probability should be significant since the range includes the mean.

-   - **Calculated Solution**: Calculate the Standard Error of the Mean (SEM) using $SEM = \frac{3}{\sqrt{16}}$.
+Calculate the Standard Error of the Mean (SEM) using $SEM = \frac{3}{\sqrt{16}}$.
 Calculate the Z-scores for 14 and 16 cm, finding the probability from the standard normal distribution as approximately 81.76%.

-2. **Sample Size of 64 Plants**:
+#### Sample Size of 64 Plants
-   - **Problem**: Estimate the probability for the same range with 64 plants.
+Estimate the probability for the same range with 64 plants.

-   - **Estimated Solution Using CLT**: As the sample size increases, the sampling distribution becomes more normal and narrower.
+As the sample size increases, the sampling distribution becomes more normal and narrower.
 The probability of the sample mean falling within this range should increase.

-   - **Calculated Solution**: With $n = 64$, the SEM decreases.
+Calculated Solution**: With $n = 64$, the SEM decreases.
 Recalculating the Z-scores shows the probability increases to about 99.23%.

-3. **Sample Size of 144 Plants**:
+#### Sample Size of 144 Plants
-   - **Problem**: Estimate the probability for the same range with a sample size of 144.
+Estimate the probability for the same range with a sample size of 144.

-   - **Estimated Solution Using CLT**: A larger sample size should result in a probability nearing certainty, as per the CLT, because the sample mean distribution becomes increasingly normal.
+A larger sample size should result in a probability nearing certainty, as per the CLT, because the sample mean distribution becomes increasingly normal.

-   - **Calculated Solution**: Increasing the sample size to 144 further reduces the SEM.
+Increasing the sample size to 144 further reduces the SEM.
 The probability approaches 99.99%.

-4. **Unknown Population Distribution**:
+#### Unknown Population Distribution
-   - **Problem**: Estimate the probability if the plant heights' distribution is not known to be normal.
+Estimate the probability if the plant heights' distribution is not known to be normal.

-   - **Estimated Solution Using CLT**: The CLT assures that with large sample sizes (typically $n \geq 30$), the sampling distribution of the sample mean approximates normality.
+The CLT assures that with large sample sizes (typically $n \geq 30$), the sampling distribution of the sample mean approximates normality.
 The method remains applicable, assuming a sufficiently large sample size.

-   - **Calculated Solution**: Not applicable in this case as the population distribution is unknown.
+Not applicable in this case as the population distribution is unknown.
 The estimation relies solely on the CLT.